clark-pain/Portfolio/index.md

 <br/>

 ### Passions
-I am passionate about our future, and by our, I mean the future of us as a people.
-The world is changing at a dizzying rate, and we need to innovate and develop at an equal or greater rate if we want to stay ahead of the curve.
+I am passionate about our future.
+The world is changing at a dizzying rate, which means we need to innovate create solutions faster than ever before if we want to stay ahead of the curve.
 We need to create invest in technologies that allow us to better utilize our limited resources, be they human, natural, or strategic.

 ---